 Infrastructure The National Park Authority in partnership with Scottish Enterprise, invested in visitor infrastructure with a new £500,000 pontoon serving Loch Lomond Shores with up to five loch cruises daily and the opportunity for waterbus services.
-Working with the National Park Tourism Destination Group and an innovative partnership with Glasgow Airport, we installed an immersive experience of the National Park, prior to the Commonwealth Games, in the arrivals area of Glasgow airport.
-This highly engaging sound and vision experience promoting the Park has been seen by over 3 million passengers Glasgow Airport Visitors generate more than £150 million for the area's economy and help secure around 6,000 jobs throughout the National Park.
+Immersive experient the National Park, pi the Commonwealth in the arrivals area of Glasgow airport.
+The engaging sound and experience promotion the Park has been services.
+Glasgow Airport Working with the National Park Tourism Destination Group and an innovative partnership with Glasgow Airport, we installed an immersive experience of the National Park, prior to the Commonwealth Games, in the arrivals area of Glasgow airport.
+This highly engaging sound and vision experience promoting the Park has been seen by over 3 million passengers arriving in Scotland.
+Visitors generate more than £150 million for the area's economy and help secure around 6,000 jobs throughout the National Park.

 Boosting the local economy We're fortunate that Loch Lomond was the venue for the Great Scottish Swim for a second year.
 A sell out event where 2,500 swimmers of all abilities took on the personal challenge of swimming half, 1 or 2 miles of open water, while being cheered on by more than 8,000 supporters.
 As well as being a unique opportunity to get fit and keep healthy, the Great Scottish Swim is great for tourism in Scotland, with 57% of participants coming from outside the country and many staying a number of nights to exploring the natural beauty of the National Park and beyond.
 National media coverage on television and in press was extensive and helped to build awareness of the destination.
 Building on the success of the Great Scottish Swim we are proud to have secured Loch Lomond as the venue for the 2018 European Open Water Swimming Championships.
-23 Helping people explore the National Park To make it easier for visitors to explore more, stay longer and have a greater impact on the local economy, the National Park Authority worked with cruise operators to introduce point-to-point services across Loch Lomond.
+Helping people explore the National Park To make it easier for visitors to explore more, stay longer and have a greater impact on the local economy, the National Park Authority worked with cruise operators to introduce point-to-point services across Loch Lomond.
 The combination of a loch trip with other activities has proved popular and throughout the year the number of routes and frequency of services for the Loch Lomond Waterbus peaked.
 An innovative combined ticket was introduced, bringing together cruises on Loch Lomond and Loch Katrine and tying in to Stirling Council's 'Demand Response Transport' initiative.